RoadieGamer/docs2/doc_posts/_commands-statements/introduction.md

     Case pink { execute block of commands }
     ```
     {% include image.html w="75" src="switch.png" alt="Switch Statement" -%}
     Using Switch statement for multiple conditions is so much easier to read!
 And if you have a lot of conditions to check, the execution should be also faster.
+See further down to see more information on Switch statements.